9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/I. Introduction to security hardening.md

 # Security Hardening

-Security hardening is a crucial process employed by security analysts and organizations to proactively strengthen systems and reduce their vulnerability to cyberattacks.
-This practice aims to minimize the attack surface, which encompasses all potential vulnerabilities that a threat actor could exploit to compromise a system.
+**Security hardening** is a crucial process employed by security analysts and organizations to *proactively strengthen systems and reduce their vulnerability* to cyberattacks.

+This practice aims to *minimize the attack surface*, which encompasses all potential vulnerabilities that a threat actor could exploit to compromise a system.
 To illustrate this concept, let's use an analogy comparing a network to a house.

 In this analogy, the attack surface represents all the doors and windows through which a burglar could gain access to the house.
 Similar to fortifying a house by installing locks on doors and windows, security hardening involves minimizing potential vulnerabilities to ensure network security.

 **Scope of Security Hardening:**
 Security hardening encompasses a wide range of activities and maintenance procedures performed by security analysts to maintain the security and optimal functionality of network devices and systems.
 It is applicable to various components, including: